This is the story of Yamaha’s acoustic guitar history. Yamaha didn’t start out making guitars, but they do it very well now.

 But undoubtedly their quality to price ratio, or value-for-money if you will, is the greatest asset of their acoustic guitars and the stand out factor that sees so many people fall in love with their instruments.

-What Will the Next 50 Years Bring?
+What Will the Next 50 Years Bring for Yamaha?

 I’m sure the past fifty years of success have been one hell of a ride for Yamaha guitars.
 Through the ups and downs that any company experiences, to the incredible success that the company has experienced.